 To make this event special, families, coaches, BSM faculty members, and students gathered to support their peers on their special day.
 These athletes acknowledge the great impact their support systems have had on them throughout this journey of theirs, and their attendance at this event is special to them.
 “My whole family came, [I] had some of the guys and teammates [there] and [I] had some more friends there as well, so it was a good morning,” Callan said.

 Many student-athletes’ end goal is to make it past the high school level of athletics.
 Signing Day shows recognition to the students who have made it this far and reached their goals.
-“The end goal has always been to try to play golf in college, and try to go pro maybe too,” Augusta College golf commit Weston Gain said.
+“The end goal has always been to try to play golf in college, and try to go pro maybe too,” Augustana College golf commit Weston Gain said.

-Unlike Gain, Multi-sport athlete Callan was not always planning on pursuing golf in college.
+Unlike Gain, multi-sport athlete Callan was not always planning on pursuing golf in college.
 Being both a golf and hockey player, the decision wasn’t as clear.
 “Just recently, this summer, I made my final decision.
 [I decided] yeah, this is what I’m gonna do.
 It was tough to [decide to] give up the wonderful sport of hockey, but I am happy with my choice,” Callan said.

 Through and through, students would agree that their signing day relieved the stress and pressure of college decisions that many seniors are feeling at the moment. “[commiting to a college early on and signing] really just makes the process a whole lot easier.
 You know that you’re going to college, so it takes off the stress of writing a bunch of essays,” Gain said.